 Termites are highly attracted to decaying leaves, bark, or compost.
 Mulch is commonly used in garden beds.
 As mulch provides the moisture that termites need in order to survive, termites tend to look for this when they look for a location to set up their camp.
 Although mulch provides moisture and shelter, it lacks nutritional value.
 That’s why termites hungrily look for wood structures in the house to survive.
 So in order to avoid termites infestation, use high-quality soil mixed with peat moss for garden beds.

 One of the best ways to prevent termite outbreak is by educating yourself about the appearance of different types of termite species, their preferred living areas, and also the signs of their presence.
 Termites like to destructively eat away decayed plant matter like wood.
 So make sure to keep an eye out for these destructive pests before the situation gets out of control.
 No matter how recent termites took up residence at your house, they will quickly eat away your wood structures before you know it.
 Therefore, homeowners need to be always on alert and keep an eye out for the signs of the presence of termites.

 To Prevent Termite Infestation, Apply Preventive Spray

-If you see any signs of termites near your house then using a preventive spray may help to eliminate their presence effectively.
+If you see any signs of termites near your house then using a preventive bug spray service may help to eliminate their presence effectively.
 But this can only be applied by a pest control professional to effectively eliminate their presence.
 Once applied correctly, the preventive spray will help to eliminate the threat of termites for several months before it needs to be reapplied again.

 Although the signs of termites may not be quite visible during winter, the possibility of their infestation still remains to be quite high.
 That’s why it always pays to be on the lookout for these destructive pests.